pydata/xarray/DATATREE_MIGRATION_GUIDE.md

 This guide is for previous users of the prototype `datatree.DataTree` class in the `xarray-contrib/datatree repository`.
 That repository has now been archived, and will not be maintained.
 This guide is intended to help smooth your transition to using the new, updated `xarray.DataTree` class.

-.. important
+> [!IMPORTANT]

-   There are breaking changes!
+> There are breaking changes!
 You should not expect that code written with `xarray-contrib/datatree` will work without any modifications.
 At the absolute minimum you will need to change the top-level import statement, but there are other changes too.

 We have made various changes compared to the prototype version.
 These can be split into three categories: minor API changes, which mostly consist of renaming methods to be more self-consistent; and some deeper data model changes, which affect the hierarchal structure itself; and integration with xarray's IO backends.